Skip to content

 Tuition Tiers: The Short Version

-International school fees in Singapore vary from around SGD 18,000 to over SGD 50,000 per year — depending on the school’s curriculum, facilities, and location.
+International school fees in Singapore typically range from SGD 18,000 to over SGD 50,000 per year, depending on curriculum, facilities, and location.

 Browse all international schools in Singapore